odhondt/eo_tools/README.md

 # EO-Tools:

-A pure python toolbox for easy programmatic processing of remote sensing imagery from various public sources.
+EO-Tools is a pure python toolbox that is currently able to search, download and process Sentinel-1 InSAR pairs, download and mosaic Sentinel-2 tiles and download various publicly available DEM (Digital Elevation Models).
+The S1 processor can compute phase, amplitude and coherence in the SAR geometry and reproject them in a geographic coordinate system.
+Example notebooks demonstrating the different features are located in the notebooks-cf folder of the github repository.

 ## New feature: standalone TOPS InSAR processor
-- **Bursts from Sentinel-1 TOPS InSAR pairs can now be processed and combined without using SNAP.**
+- Bursts from Sentinel-1 TOPS InSAR pairs can now be processed and combined without using SNAP.
 - A new processor for IW subswath can be used -- see `s1-easy-tops-insar.ipynb` in the `notebook` folder.
 - Bursts can also be processed individually using the `S1.core` module for more flexibility.
 Results can be further processed as in-memory arrays or written as GeoTiff files.
 An example of such processing is found in `s1-tops-core-demo.ipynb`
 - More features/improvements will be added in the near future such as: